LangUMS/langums/README.md

 Please report it [by adding a new issue here](https://github.com/AlexanderDzhoganov/langums/issues/new).
 You can try using the `--disable-optimizations` option, if that fixes the issue it's a bug in the optimizer.
 In any case please report it.

-#### The compiler emits way more triggers than I'd like.
+#### The compiler emits more triggers than I'd like.
 What can I do?

 The biggest culprit for this is the amount of triggers emitted for arithmetic operations.
-By default LangUMS is tweaked for values up to 65535, but if you don't need such large values in your map you can set the `--copy-batch-size` command-line argument to a lower value e.g. 1024.
+By default LangUMS is tweaked for values up to 65535.
+If you don't need such large values in your map you can set the `--copy-batch-size` command-line argument to a lower value e.g. 1024.
 This will drastically lower the amount of emitted triggers with the tradeoff that any arithmetic on larger numbers will take more than one cycle.

-In any case you should set the value to the next power of 2 of the largest number you use in your map.
+As a general rule you should set `--copy-batch-size` to the next power of 2 of the largest number you use in your map.
 If uncertain leave it to the default value.

 #### What happens when the main() function returns?